 If you enjoy a problem-solving approach, then linguistics is the right subject for you.
 You will learn to notice and describe fine-grained details - the kind of detail that the human brain subconsciously pays attention to - whilst at the same time developing an eye for the underlying pattern in a set of data.
 Developing the ability to pay attention on more than one level - to both detail and the properties of the overall system - is a hallmark of linguistic analysis, and a skill that transfers naturally into many professional contexts.

-The Department of Language and Linguistic Science in York is among the highest-ranked centres for contemporary research in linguistics (ranked 2nd in the UK in the 2014 Research Excellence Framework for world-leading research).
+The Department of Language and Linguistic Science in York is among the highest-ranked centres for contemporary research in linguistics.
+We have the second highest proportion of 'world-leading' research among Language and Linguistics departments.
 The strength and diversity of this research is reflected in our teaching.
 Why not explore our research pages to see some of the areas of linguistics that we address?
 Then take a look at the modules you could study with us, and you will see that we equip our students to tackle current thinking in the field.

 Our department is a leading centre in Europe for research in language and linguistics, with internationally recognised scholars in diverse fields of expertise.